 Many restaurants are happy to honor customer requests, so don't be afraid to speak up.
 Ask for sauces and toppings such as guacamole, cheese and sour cream to be served on the side, or request tomato salsa instead.
-For tacos, enchiladas and quesadillas, choose soft tortillas to save calories, and choose corn tortillas instead of flour for more nutrients and antioxidants.
+For tacos, enchiladas and quesadillas, choosing soft tortillas will reduce calories, and corn tortillas may have more nutrients compared to flour tortillas.

 Twist and Spice

 When it comes to Mexican eats, adding flavor with minimal fat, calories and sodium is as simple as a twist of lime, a dash of cilantro and a sprinkle of chilies.
 Look for limón, a relative of Key lime, for a traditional take.
 Try ceviche, fish marinated in lemon or lime juice, for a healthy citrus-inspired dish.

 For cilantro, chop the leaves and use fresh, or use the dried seeds (coriander) whole or ground.